af83/sponges/README.md

 class Worker
   def run
+    # Trap the HUP signal, set a boolean to true.
     trap(:HUP) {
       Sponges.logger.info "HUP signal trapped, clean stop."
       @hup = true
     }
     Sponges.logger.info Process.pid
-    if @hup
-      Sponges.logger.info "HUP signal trapped, shutdown..."
+    if @hup # is true, we need to shutdown this worker Sponges.logger.info "HUP signal trapped, shutdown..."
-      exit 0
-    else
-      sleep rand(20)
+      exit 0 # everything's fine, we can exit else # this worker can continue is work sleep rand(20)
       run
     end